icgrp/ese532_handouts/ese532_handouts/hw2/homework_submission.md

     * - Compress
       -  5.36313e+09
     ```
-    a.
-Assuming the Ultra96 runs at a clock frequency of 1.2GHz, add a column to {numref}`ultra96_profile` with the average latency of each function in cycles.
+    1. Assuming the Ultra96 runs at a clock frequency of 1.2GHz, add a column to {numref}`ultra96_profile` with the average latency of each function in cycles.
-    b.
-Which function from {numref}`ultra96_profile` has the highest latency?
+    2. Which function from {numref}`ultra96_profile` has the highest latency?
 (1 line)
-    c.
-Assume that `LOOP3`
+    3. Assume that `LOOP3`
         of `Filter_horizontal` is unrolled completely into the body of `LOOP2`.
 Draw a Data Flow Graph (DFG)
         of the operations that are performed in the body of `LOOP2`.
 You may ignore index computations (i.e. only include the compute operations (multiply, accumulate and shift) that work on `Input`).
 Index computations are operations used to calculate the index to be used with a pointer to get an element.
 For e.g. `4*i` in `foo[4*i]` is an index computation.
 When drawing the DFG, only consider the *body* of `LOOP2` (not any of the looping).
-    d.
-Assuming that the operations in the DFG execute sequentially,
+    4. Assuming that the operations in the DFG execute sequentially,
         count the *total* number of compute operations involved in the execution of `Filter_horizontal` (consider how many times the compute operations in the DFG will run, when taking the looping of loops 1 and 2 into account) (1 line).
 Assuming that each operation takes one clock, estimate the average latency of `Filter_horizontal` in cycles (1 line).

         ```{hint}